kwertyops/byte-of-python/src/for_loop.md

     # The x and y random values are created as
     # parameters within the call to filled_square
     dudraw.filled_square(random(), random(), 0.01)
-    # display until window is closed
+    # display until window is closed.
+The bug
+    # is cause by this line being indented
     dudraw.show(float('inf'))
 ```
 </td>